Nutrient Analysis

 When should I take this test?

-- If you are constantly tired
+- If you are constantly tired or exhausted

-- Concentration problems
+- Concentration problems or mental performance weakness

 - Muscle weakness or muscle cramps

-- Pale skin or hair loss
+- Pale skin, brittle nails, or hair loss

-- Frequent infections or weak immune system
+- Frequent infections or a weak immune system

-- General weakness or malaise
+- General weakness, exhaustion, or malaise

 - Unbalanced diet or suspected nutrient deficiency